February 17

 Musa Celebi Claims Ottoman Throne: Civil War Rages On

-Musa Celebi seized the Ottoman sultanate with military backing from Wallachia's Mircea I, ending years of bloody civil war among Bayezid I's surviving sons.
-His rise consolidated power over the European provinces but alienated his brother Mehmed, who controlled Anatolia.
-Mehmed would defeat and execute Musa two years later, reunifying the empire.
+Musa Celebi seized the Ottoman sultanate with military backing from Wallachia's Prince Mircea, ending years of bloody civil war among the surviving sons of Sultan Bayezid I following his catastrophic defeat and capture by Tamerlane at Ankara in 1402.
+Musa consolidated control over the Ottoman territories in Europe but alienated his brother Mehmed, who controlled the empire's Anatolian provinces and had his own claim to the throne.
+Mehmed would defeat and execute Musa in battle just two years later, reunifying the Ottoman Empire under single rule.

 Giordano Bruno faced the executioner’s wooden vise at Rome’s Campo de' Fiori, silencing the philosopher before he cou…